 Tell us more about the main characters and their dilemmas.

-Why did you write this novel?
+Why did you write Vlad the Inhaler?
 Any other issues or ‘big ideas’ behind it.

 How do you go about writing a novel?
 Is it a simple or complex process?